gavinsalam/two-body-cuts/README.md

 - example1.cc: simple usage given kinematics for each of two decay products

-- example2.cc: illustrates Monte Carlo calculation of acceptance for given Higgs kinematics, including the full setup of the CBI_HR cuts (with an additional raised threshold at high rapidities).
+- example2.cc: illustrates a Monte Carlo calculation of the acceptance for given Higgs kinematics, including the full setup of the CBI_HR cuts (with an additional raised threshold at high rapidities).